What are the vital signs?

 Respiration, however, refers to the respiratory rate or the number of breaths a person takes per minute.
 It is a vital sign that reflects lung function and oxygen exchange.

 Body temperature is another primary vital sign that indicates the body’s thermal balance.
 It is a reflection of the body’s ability to produce and get rid of heat.
+You can learn the full guide about 4 Basic Vital Signs in the USA from our online trusted website.

 Lastly, blood pressure measures the force exerted by the blood against the walls of the arteries.
 It is a vital sign that provides insights into heart function and vascular health.